BananaCotton57/Cyber-Home-Lab/Cross Site Request Forgery Lab/Cross Site Request Forgery.md

 If the token is missing or different, the request is rejected.

 Because pages from a different origin cannot read the secret token (due to the same‑origin policy), an attacker cannot include it in a malicious request.
 This prevents cross‑site requests from succeeding.

-No example was conducted using secret tokens to prevent a CSRF attack from happening.